kreisone/laravel-boilerplate/README.md

 # Laravel Boilerplate Project

+Laravel version **5.4**.

-This is the boilerplate project for any laravel application with packages I'm using.
+This is the boilerplate project for any Laravel application with packages I'm using.
 Feel free to fork and edit everything you want.
 The template has this packages installed:

 - [barryvdh/laravel-ide-helper](https://github.com/barryvdh/laravel-ide-helper) Laravel IDE helper to generate helper files for my PhpStorm.
-- [laravelcollective/html](https://github.com/LaravelCollective/html) For generating HTML code easily.
-- [laracasts/generators](https://github.com/laracasts/Laravel-5-Generators-Extended) Variety of generators to speed up your development process.
+-
+[zizaco/entrust](https://github.com/Zizaco/entrust) Adds ACL to your application.
+- [barryvdh/laravel-debugbar](https://github.com/barryvdh/laravel-debugbar) To simplify application debuging.
 - [laravel/homestead](https://github.com/laravel/homestead) Pre-configured Vagrant box that provides wonderful development environment.

 Check [composer.json](composer.json) if you want to know which versions of packages it currently uses.